dsibilly/yewdar/backgrounds.md

 ### Laborer

-You carry, lift, tote, throw, handle, move, or otherwise deal with loads of material that have to be moved off of or onto ships orwagons, or into buildings.
-The work isn’t difficult, but it is hard and you have the stamina and strength to show for it.
+You carry, lift, tote, throw, handle, move, or otherwise deal with loads of material that have to be moved off of or onto ships or wagons or into buildings.
+The work isn’t difficult, but it is physically demanding, and you have the stamina and strength to show for it.

 ### Merchant

 You have a way with people and you use that in your business dealings to become successful.
-You use your charisma to get the best deals or to convince others they’re getting the best deal, but all in service to your success.
-You may have a small merchant stand selling odds and ends in a bazaar or operate a thriving shop that specializes in carpets, foreign imports, or other valuables.
+You use your charisma to get the best deals or to convince others they’re getting the best deal.
+It's all in service to your success.
+You may have a small merchant stand selling odds and ends in a bazaar, or you may operate a thriving shop that specializes in carpets, foreign imports, or other valuables.
 Instead of a store, perhaps you travel from one place to another, buying unusual items in one place and transporting them to sell in another.
 Regardless of the type of merchant you are, you know how to come out ahead in any deal.

 ### Mystic

 You have been initiated into the hidden mysteries, and know rituals to curry favor with the gods or spirits.
 In you is preserved the ancient knowledge, passed down in an unbroken line from the mystics of old to those they deemed worthy to carry on the sacred traditions.
-Some may respect you, while others may find your practices odd or objectionable... but through such practice you have touched true wisdom.
+Some may respect you, while others may find your practices odd or objectionable.
+You don't care; through such practice you've touched true wisdom.

 ### Nomad

-The open road has always called to you and you have answered.
+The open road calls to you, and you have answered.
 Instead of calling a single location home, you regard the entire world as yours.
-You love to wander, and new places, and meet new people.
+You love to wander.
+You constantly seek out new places, and meet new people.
 You rarely get lost, but even when you do, it usually turns out to be an adventure worth experiencing.

 ### Performer

 You are a dancer, actor, musician, singer, or some other sort of performer.
 You enjoy getting in front of a room of people and affecting them in some way with your performance.
-You especially like it when they show their appreciation in other ways, such as with money or affection.
+You especially like it when they show their appreciation in other ways, such as with money, favors, or affection.

 ### Sailor